imbev/simplematrixbotlib/doc/usage-with-docker.md

 ### Create and run Docker image

-Docker will automatically create a Docker image from the container and run it with the following command.
+Docker will automatically create a Docker image from the container and run it when you use the following command.
 ```
 docker run echo-bot
 ```